Nairobi, KENYA – After a lengthy five year trial, a perpetrator is sentenced to life in prison for sexually abusing a minor

-International Justice Mission Kenya learnt of Cindy's case from the court.
+International Justice Mission Kenya learned of Cindy's case from the court.
 By that time, the case hearing had begun, and the prosecution was having difficulties because Cindy had been unable to testify three times.

 IJM staff started working to get Cindy the justice she deserved.
 IJM attorneys supported the public prosecutor who was handling the case.
-IJM social workers also counselled Cindy and helped her prepare to share the truth in court until eventually, she testified bravely against the man who attacked her through an intermediary.
+IJM social workers also counseled Cindy and helped her prepare to share the truth in court until eventually, she testified bravely against the man who attacked her through an intermediary.